varun-jalandery/eslint/docs/user-guide/command-line-interface.md

 #### `--rule`

 This option specifies rules to be used.
 These rules will be merged with any rules specified with configuration files.
 (You can use `--no-eslintrc` to change that behavior.)
 To define multiple rules, separate them using commas, or use the option multiple times.
-The [levn](https://github.com/gkz/levn#levn--) format is used for specifying the rules.
+The configuration is parsed as [JSON5](https://json5.org/) with the following exceptions:

+1. Does not require the configuration to be wrapped in curly braces
+1. Allows non-quoted property names - e.g. `"no-alert: 0"`
+1. Allows key-value pairs to not be comma-separated - e.g. `'"no-alert":0 semi:2'`

 If the rule is defined within a plugin, you have to prefix the rule ID with the plugin name and a `/`.